 3. Peppermint Tea - Reduces Stomach Pain

 Peppermint tea is a popular ingredient in herbal remedies for pain treatment.
 The tingly, fresh aroma and taste can help soothe stomach pain by decreasing inflammation.
 This tea is particularly effective at treating stomach pains caused by upset stomach, bloating, and excess gas.
-That's because it contains menthol and menthone, which help to reduce inflammation and soothe the lining of the stomach and intestines (4).
+Peppermint contains menthol and menthone which help to reduce inflammation and soothe the lining of the stomach and intestines (4).
 Peppermint tea also boasts antibacterial properties, which help to fight off bad bacteria that can make you sick.

 Peppermint tea may also help alleviate the painful symptoms of irritable bowel syndrome (IBS).
 A study from the University of Adelaide found that peppermint works directly on pain channels in the colon and gastrointestinal tract.
-Peppermint tea works directly to reduce inflammation and deactivates pain-sensing fibers (5).
+Peppermint tea helps to reduce inflammation and deactivates pain-sensing fibers (5).

 4. Black Tea - Boosts Healthy Gut Bacteria and Immunity

 Chinese research has shown the potential benefits of black tea for gut health.
 One study published in the European Journal of Nutrition found that drinking black tea can help alter gut health.
-The tea contains polyphenols, which help to boost populations of healthy gut bacteria.
+Tea contains polyphenols which help to boost populations of healthy gut bacteria.
 These healthy bacteria are vital not only for digestive health but also for the immune system (6).
 Drinking black tea can help minimize digestive upsets and streamline gut function.
-For added benefits, try Earl Grey black tea, which contains dried orange peel and helps boost immunity.
+For added benefits try Lemonhead, which combines black tea with the health boosting properties of lemon and ginger.